-Interest Payable is a liability account shown on a company’s balance sheet which represents the amount of interest expense that has been accrued to date but has not been paid as of the date on the balance sheet.
+Interest Payable is a liability account, shown on a company’s balance sheet, which represents the amount of interest expense that has accrued to date but has not been paid as of the date on the balance sheet.
 In short, it represents the amount of interest currently owed to lenders.

-For example, if interest of $1,000 on a note payable has been incurred but is paid in the next fiscal year, for the current year ended December 31, the company would record the following journal entry:
+For example, if interest of $1,000 on a note payable has been incurred but is not due to be paid until the next fiscal year, for the current year ended December 31, the company would record the following journal entry:

 DR Interest Expense 1,000